Wishful Thinking leads to growth and change, which usually involves a level of risk, and risk-tasking requires courage.

 Step 6

-Please add anything you want to the diet or change it in any way that gets you ready to take on the world.
+Please add anything you want to the diet or change it in any way that gets you ready to take on the world and create the world the life you really want.

-It is your diet now; go for it!
+It is Your Courage Diet now; go for it!

 Wishful Thinking Works Life Coaching